MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-investigate-respond.md

   In the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender portal</a>, select **Endpoints > Tutorials & simulations**.

-### Defender for Office 365 Attack simulation training
+### Defender for Office 365 attack simulation training

 Defender for Office 365 with Microsoft 365 E5 or Microsoft Defender for Office 365 Plan 2 includes attack simulation training for phishing attacks.
 The basic steps are: